Wai-Thura-Tun1/electronic-signature/README.md

 Signature data will be passed into input tag when trigger mourse down event.
 Signature Data will be type of base64_encode

-Convert base64 data into image.
+>> Convert base64 data into image in laravel.

 e.g. Storage::put("signimg/sign1.jpeg",file_get_contents($request->signData));